Lydia and Tim visit V. Vale and his wife Marian Wallace at

 legend.

-In 1977 Vale founded Search & Destroy, San Francisco’s
+In 1977 Vale founded Search & Destroy, San Francisco’s first

-the total world of underground culture.
+of underground culture.

 About the Podcast